thaddeuselms/gke-nginx/README.md

 $ gcloud compute addresses create nginx-ingress-lb --addresses 104.154.109.191 --region us-central1 Created [https://www.googleapis.com/compute/v1/projects/kubernetesdev/regions/us-central1/addresses/nginx-ingress-lb].
 ```
-## Configuration Ingress to use this nginx instead of GCE
+## Configure Ingress to use this nginx instead of GCE

 Every Ingress created with the `ingress.class` annotation set to
 `nginx` will use this controller.
 Changing this to 'gce' will use the GCE controller